Your studies during industrial action

 What is LSE doing about industrial action?

-One of the biggest challenges to bringing this industrial action to a close is that all negotiations taking place must be agreed by almost 150 institutions in the UK, including LSE.
-While we can do our best to influence the outcomes of discussions, pay and pensions are negotiated at a national level, and the pay bargaining process alone involves 146 institutions across the UK.
+One of the biggest challenges to bringing this industrial action to a close is that it is of a national nature.
+Even if we take action locally, this will not mean matters draw to a close.
+Negotiations taking place must be agreed at the national level.
+While we can do our best to influence the outcomes of discussions, some of the matters, such as pay, are involve a process involving 146 institutions across the UK.

 We are actively engaging with representative bodies on a national level and will continue to do so in the strongest possible terms, however we are not able to take immediate decisions to bring these matters to a close as an individual higher education institution.

-Will student activities continue during the strike action?
+Will student support and activities continue during industrial action?

-For specific wellbeing needs, please see the Student Wellbeing Service website which includes sources of support or the Support Map which shows the different type of assistance and resources available to you now and in the future.
+Support teams across LSE will remain available throughout this time.
+For specific wellbeing needs, please see the Student Wellbeing Service website which includes sources of support and resources available to you now and in the future.
+You can also find out how to access support at LSE through our Find Support tool, available on the Student Hub and online.

 If you need urgent wellbeing support, LSE has a support line that you can contact 24/7 to speak to a clinically trained counsellor or psychotherapist.